 Often there is no apparent cause.

 What are the symptoms of swollen, enlarged adenoids?

 Swollen adenoids may not cause any symptoms or problems.
 However, symptoms may develop in some cases, especially if the adenoids become very large.
 Possible symptoms include the following:

 - Breathing through the nose may be noisy or rattly.
 This may become worse and cause difficulty breathing through the nose.
 The child then mainly mouth breathes.

 - Snoring at night.
 In severe cases sleep may be disrupted by the blocked nose and there is difficulty with breathing.

 - Swollen adenoids may block the entrance of the Eustachian tube.
 This is the tube that goes from the back of the nose to the middle ear.
 It normally allows air to get into the middle ear.
 If this tube is blocked it may contribute to the formation of glue ear (fluid in the middle ear).
 See separate leaflet called Glue Ear for more details.

 What is the treatment for enlarged adenoids?

 In most cases no treatment is needed.
 Often the symptoms are mild but may flare up during a cold or throat infection.
 Adenoids normally gradually shrink in later childhood and usually almost disappear by the teenage years.
-So symptoms tend to clear in time.
+So symptoms tend to clear with time.

 If symptoms are severe then a doctor may consider removing the adenoids.
-For example, if a child regularly has difficulty sleeping or disrupted nights' sleep due to a blocked nose.
+For example, if a child regularly has difficulty sleeping or disrupted night-time sleep due to a blocked nose.
 Also, some children with glue ear may benefit from removal of their adenoids.